 These are a great chance to find out about different Colleges and the Universities as a whole.

-Cambridge Virtual Tour website 🔗 🌟 As part of the Virtual Open Days in July 2020, the different colleges and departments contributed to creating a virtual tour website.
+Cambridge Virtual Tour website 🔗 🌟 As part of the Virtual Open Days in July 2020 and 2021, the different colleges and departments contributed to creating a virtual tour website.
 This is still available online, so you can explore photos, videos and articles written by current students.

 Oxford Virtual Open Day 🔗 🌟 Oxford hosted Virtual Open Days in June/July 2021, but lots of the resources remain available on their website.
 This will include content from many different colleges and departments, as well as information about admissions, student life and a range of student services.

 Oxford Virtual Tours 🔗 These 360° views cover facilities such as the dining hall, library, JCR (common room), chapel, as well as an example of a student room, garden or quad, and the porters’ lodge.